Jacek89/Ekstrastats/README.md

-# Ekstrastats
+# Ekstrastats - Polish Ekstraklasa Statistics Web App
-Web application presenting polish ekstraklasa statistics.
-The motivation for creating this application is educational reason.
-The main idea of this application is to visualize as complex as possible statistics using calculations based on as minimalistic as possible database.
+This web application is driven by an educational motive, centering on the statistics of the Polish Ekstraklasa.
+The fundamental idea is to visualize the most complex statistics possible through calculations based on an intentionally minimalistic database structure.
+This approach aims to demonstrate the effectiveness of extracting and presenting comprehensive insights with minimal data complexity.

-<a href="http://ekstrastats.onrender.com/">Link to deployed web app</a>
+<a href="http://ekstrastats.onrender.com/">Link to deployed web app</a> (Can take a very long time to load for the first time)

 ## Additional Goals:
-### Security
+### Enhancing Security
-During the development of the application, I became interested in the topic.
-I learned about the ways in which hackers can break security of application or its users (XSS, SQL Injection) and basics about how to counteract it.
-I implemented many of the recommendations from <a href="https://observatory.mozilla.org/">Mozilla Observatory</a> getting an A+ score after a scan through the tool.
+Throughout the application's development, my interest led me to explore the realm of security.
+I familiarized myself with potential vulnerabilities that hackers might exploit, such as XSS and SQL Injection, and learned essential countermeasures.
+Implementing numerous recommendations from <a href="https://observatory.mozilla.org/">Mozilla Observatory</a>, I subjected the application to thorough scans using the tool, achieving an outstanding A+ score.
+This proactive approach ensures robust security against potential threats.

 ![Mozilla Observatory Score](https://i.imgur.com/zfBzyp2.png)

-### Optimization
+### Optimizing Performance
-Another stated goal is to optimize the application so that the loading time of individual pages is short by reducing calls to the database.
-To achieve this I had to delve into the topic of how to make correct queries in Django ORM, also using non-standard solutions.
-I use Django Debug Toolbar To monitor loading speed and number of database queries.
-Before implementing the optimization, when calculating the table, the program hit the database more than 400 times.
-I was able to go down to 22, this resulted in reducing the loading time by 5 times.
+Another key objective is to optimize the application, aiming for short loading times of individual pages by minimizing database calls.
+To accomplish this, I delved into the intricacies of crafting efficient queries in Django ORM, exploring non-standard solutions when necessary.
+The use of Django Debug Toolbar became instrumental in monitoring both loading speed and the number of database queries.

+Prior to the optimization efforts, the program made over 400 database hits when calculating the table.
+Through adjustments, I managed to bring this number down to 6, resulting in a remarkable fivefold reduction in loading time.

+### Testing for Reliability

+One of the key objectives in the development is comprehensive testing of web application.
+I aspire to verify every functionality and as many as possible statistical features.
+To achieve this, I use meticulously crafted models from the Factories library that perfectly represent real-world scenarios.
+This approach makes it much faster to introduce new functionality without worrying about the proper operation of previous ones.

 ## Features